-Even the most introverted author must get out and promote in order to sell books.
-Traditionally, authors use promotional methods such as feature stories in magazines and newspapers, interviews on radio shows, and appearances on TV.
+Author promotion is a crucial part of how to market your book.
+Even the most introverted authors must get out and promote to sell books.
+Standard promotional methods include feature stories in magazines and newspapers, interviews on radio shows, and appearances on TV.
 The more an author is in front of the public, the more likely his or her book will stand out from the thousands of other books published each year.
-The Internet has provided authors with a few more options for promotion and book advertising.
+The internet has provided authors with a few more options for promotion and book advertising.
 So how should one go about author promotion and book advertising?

 Another book marketing tactic Smith Publicity recommends for authors is to participate actively in Facebook, Twitter, and other social media sites.
-There, authors can discuss their books, and connect with their audiences to answer questions, and make friends.
-On social sites, authors can connect with other writers and build relationships with people who work in the media, and may potentially discuss the author on their own blogs and pages.
-A Facebook fan page can contain links to the website and to any videos that the author may also have developed.
-Sometimes a series of videos about topics related to the author’s publication attracts visitors who would also be interested in purchasing the book.
+They are ideal places to discuss book content and connect with audiences to answer questions, and build relationships.
+On social sites, authors can connect with other writers and people who work in the media, and some may ultimately plug the author on their blogs and pages.
+A Facebook fan page can contain links to the website and any videos that the author may have developed.
+Sometimes a series of videos about topics related to the author’s work attracts visitors who would also be interested in purchasing the book.

 Every author should set up a series of Google Alerts to be notified whenever something is posted online using his or her name, or the title of a publication.
 These alerts will go into the author’s email, and he or she can respond by thanking anyone who has written them.

 A final proven online book advertising idea is to create a free sample of some book pages to attract people to a website.
 This free sample can also be placed on social media pages so that it can be shared easily.
 Anything free on the internet grabs people’s attention, and a give-away can be used as a tease to entice people to read the book.